ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 5. The hub delivers the identified content to the subscribers of the topic.

 #### Features
-This package allows introducing a WebSub Subscriber Service with `onIntentVerification`, which accepts HTTP GET requests for intent verification, and `onNotification`, which accepts HTTP POST requests for notifications.
+This module allows introducing a WebSub Subscriber Service with `onIntentVerification`, which accepts HTTP GET requests for intent verification, and `onNotification`, which accepts HTTP POST requests for notifications.
 The WebSub Subscriber Service provides the following capabilities:
  - Subscription Requests are sent at service start time for the hub and topic, which are either specified as annotations or discovered based on the resource URL specified as an annotation.
  - Auto Intent Verification against the topic specified as an annotation, or discovered based on the resource URL specified as an annotation, if `onIntentVerification` is not specified.
  - Signature Validation for authenticated content distribution if a secret is specified for the subscription.